-Prick the base of the tart with a fork and spread the Maille mustard evenly over it.
+Prick the base of the tart with a fork and spread the Maille mustard with Parmesan and Basil evenly over it.
 Scatter the onions over the base and arrange the fennel on top, like a flower.
 Sprinkle with the Parmesan cheese.
 Brush the pastry border with beaten egg or milk.
 Bake for 20 to 25 minutes until risen and golden.
 Serve hot and cut at the table.

 The Maille Tip